maxinewu5/double-pendulum/docs/report.md

 - Adding a dedicated catch or damping phase before LQR handoff so that the pendulum enters the stabilization basin with lower residual velocity.
 - Testing robustness under additional perturbations such as nonzero cart offsets, model mismatch, and measurement noise.

+## Appendix
+Additional validation plots, supplementary rollout figures, and simulation details are provided in the appendix: [appendix.md](appendix.md).

 ## AI Usage
 I used Codex to assist with code implementation and to draft parts of the report.
 I reviewed and approved all code and written material included in the final submission.